wp-e-commerce/WP-e-Commerce/readme.txt

 * Fix: Fatal error when trying to include a non-existent admin file.
 * Fix: Hide Google Feed information from display
 * Fix: Incompatibility with Genesis framework in Product Edit page.
-* Fix: Make the WP e-Commerce 3.8.x activation/installation routine much more efficient.
+* Fix: Make the WP eCommerce 3.8.x activation/installation routine much more efficient.
 * Fix: Mandatory fields in user_log_functions.php are not properly validated.
 * Fix: Memory improvement for productfeed.
 * Fix: Purchase logs have incorrect time if a timezone is specified in Settings->General.